abbiedaniel/salesforce-maintenance/PD1-Notes.md

   		 ```
  	- Benefits:
   		- Accepts non-primitive types as parameters
- 		- Monitoring - Job Id is returned to identify job and monitor progress
+ 		- Monitoring - Job Id is returned to identify the job and monitor the progress
   		- Chaining Jobs - You can chain one job to another job by starting a second job from a running job.
 This can be useful for sequential processing.

 ### Testing & Debugging